vijaykumaringle/Agents-with-crewai/README.md

 - [OpenAI](https://openai.com/) - For powerful language models
 - [Gemini](https://ai.google/discover/gemini/) - For alternative AI models
 - All contributors and open-source maintainers

+## 📝 Repository Summary

+The Agents-with-crewai repository is a comprehensive collection of AI agent implementations built using the CrewAI framework, designed to demonstrate various multi-agent AI use cases and collaborative capabilities.
+This repository contains **five main projects**, each showcasing different applications of AI agents working together to solve complex problems.

+### **Key Projects Overview:**

+1. **Cipher Agent** - A business intelligence agent that fetches Google reviews, performs sentiment analysis, extracts pros/cons, and generates business improvement plans.
+Features full CI/CD with GitHub Actions and comprehensive testing.

+2. **Learning Assistant** - An AI-powered educational companion that creates personalized learning paths, curates resources, and generates practice exercises based on available study time and topics.

+3. **Spark** - A business opportunity identifier that analyzes market trends, assesses competitive landscapes, and identifies potential business opportunities in specific markets.

+4. **Agent123** - A foundational CrewAI template project that serves as a multi-agent system blueprint, featuring configurable agents and tasks for research and report generation.

+### **Technical Architecture:**
+- **Framework**: Built on CrewAI for multi-agent orchestration
+- **Language**: 100% Python codebase
+- **Dependencies**: Core dependencies include crewai>=0.1.0, pysbd, pytest, black, isort, and mypy
+- **Structure**: Each project is self-contained with its own source code, requirements, documentation, and configuration files
+- **Development**: Comprehensive testing infrastructure, CI/CD pipelines, and development tools for code quality

+### **Repository Features:**
+- **Modular Design**: Each agent project is independently deployable and configurable
+- **Comprehensive Documentation**: Detailed README files for each project with setup and usage instructions
+- **Development Ready**: Virtual environment support, dependency management, and standardized project structure
+- **Production Features**: GitHub Actions workflows, automated testing, and proper error handling
+- **Extensible**: Template-based approach allows easy creation of new agent types and use cases

+This repository serves as both a learning resource for CrewAI development and a production-ready foundation for building sophisticated multi-agent AI systems across various domains including business intelligence, education, market research, and more.